chocolatey-archive/puppet-chocolatey/README.md

 Specifies an optional priority for explicit feed order when searching for packages across multiple feeds.
 The lower the number, the higher the priority.
 Sources with a 0 priority are considered no priority and are added after other sources with a priority number.
 Requires at least Chocolatey v0.9.9.9.
 Default: `0`.

+#### `bypass_proxy`

+(**Property**: This parameter represents a concrete state on the target system.)

+Specifies an option to specify whether this source should explicitly bypass any explicitly or system configured proxies.
+Requires at least Chocolatey v0.10.4.
+Defaults to `false`.

 ### ChocolateyFeature

 Allows managing features for Chocolatey.
 Features are configurations that